MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-processes.md

 ---
-title: Learn how to create UI flows with WinAutomation | Microsoft Docs
+title: Learn how to create desktop flows with WinAutomation | Microsoft Docs
-description: Learn how to create UI flows with WinAutomation.
+description: Learn how to create desktop flows with WinAutomation.
 services: ''
 suite: flow
 documentationcenter: na